microsoft/winget-pkgs/Moderation.md

 ### Reviewing Pull Requests

-Moderators should review PRs to make sure the metadata is accurate, and that the Windows Package Manager will behave in a predictable manner with the given manifest.
+Moderators should review PRs to make sure the metadata is accurate and that the Windows Package Manager will behave in a predictable manner with the given manifest.
 This includes reviewing the metadata and testing the installation of packages.
-Ideally, common issues will be documented, and referred to for the sake of consistency.
+Ideally, common issues will be documented and referred to for the sake of consistency.
 This might also include tips and tooling to help with the process.
-Some users are new to GitHub, and may need a bit more support.
+Some users are new to GitHub and may need a bit more support.
 We've all been new to Git at one point.

 ### Providing Feedback